Florida activists released after rally over police shootings

 TALLAHASSEE, Fla.
-(AP) — More than a dozen demonstrators have been released from jail in Florida’s capital city, after being arrested during a protest over the exoneration of police by a grand jury in the deaths of three Black suspects in separate incidents earlier this year.
+(AP) — More than a dozen demonstrators were released from jail in Florida’s capital city, hours after being arrested during a protest over the exoneration of police by a grand jury in the deaths of three Black suspects in separate incidents earlier this year.

+Saturday’s protest drew an unusually high number of law enforcement officers clad in riot gear, despite months of mostly peaceful demonstrations by groups bringing attention to the use of deadly force by police, particularly against Black people.

+“It was like stormtroopers rushing across the street.
+I was in disbelief of what I was seeing,” said Trish Brown, a founder of the Tallahassee Community Action Committee and among the first to be arrested Saturday.

-Police said protest organizers did not have permits for a Saturday afternoon march that drew dozens and that turned raucous after police clad in riot gear began arresting demonstrators near the state Capitol.
+Police said protest organizers did not have permits for a Saturday afternoon march that drew dozens and that turned raucous after police began arresting demonstrators near the state Capitol.

-Police said they arrested 15 people, although organizers said it was actually 14, according to the Tallahassee Democrat.
+Police said they arrested 15 people, although organizers said it was actually 14.
 Leon County jail records showed most were taken into custody for resisting officers and assembling unlawfully.
 Nearly all were released from custody after posting bond.

+“This is our first time having this type of aggression,” Brown said.
+“Why did they need all of those police geared for riots.
+They were ready and set.
+They came with this kind of force for people with tennis shoes and shorts and T-shirts and just their bodies.
+We didn’t have any weapons.
+We didn’t have any sticks.
+We didn’t have any stones.
+It was just our bodies.”

+Tallahassee police did not immediately respond to phone calls requesting comment.
+Mayor John Dailey also could not be reached.

 Groups linked to the Black Lives Matter movement called for the demonstration after a Leon County grand jury declined to issue indictments against Tallahassee police officers involved in the shooting deaths of Mychael Johnson, Tony McDade and Wilbon Woodard — all of whom were Black.